-The PRA's transitional directions, published on 28 December 2020 due to the UK's withdrawal from the EU, expired on 31 March 2022.
-Therefore, this disclosure for the year ended 31 Dec 2022 incorporates the new proportional disclosure requirements.
 The Group meets the definition of a non-listed "Other Institution" and complies with the requirements in accordance with Article 433c of the Disclosure (CRR) Part of the PRA Rulebook.

 In October 2021, the PRA published its Policy Statement on the UK leverage ratio framework confirming that the CRR leverage ratio will not apply to UK banks.
 The Group does not meet the criteria set out in the PRA rulebook for a binding minimum leverage ratio, However, PRA's expectation is that firms falling outside of the scope of the leverage ratio requirement should manage risk in a way that prevents their leverage ratios from falling below 3.25%.
 We have disclosed the ratio in accordance with the PRA's requirements.